radixdlt/radixdlt-javascript/packages/account/README.md

 ### Alternative wallet creation
-Alternatively you can use a flow you have a bit more control.
+Alternatively you can use a flow where you have a bit more control.
 This is basically exactly what `Wallet.byEncryptingSeedOfMnemonicAndSavingKeystore` above does.

 ```typescript
 const mnemonic = Mnemonic.generateNew()